watson/https-pem/README.md

 [![Build status](https://travis-ci.org/watson/https-pem.svg?branch=master)](https://travis-ci.org/watson/https-pem)
 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](https://github.com/feross/standard)

-## WARNING

-**THIS MODULE CONTAINS THE PRIVATE KEY!**

-**It is only ment as a debugging tool when you want to run an HTTPS server locally but can't be bothered generating your own keys!**

-**Never use this if you want to keep a secret!**

 ## Installation

 ```
 npm install https-pem
 ```

+**Warning:** Upon installation a private key and a self signed certificate will be generated inside `./node_modules/https-pem`.
+The certificate is valid for 365 days and no attempt have been made to make this secure in any way.
+I suggest only using this for testing and development where you just need an easy and quick way to run an HTTPS server with Node.js.

 ## Example Usage